John Dalzell, 4th Earl of Carnwath

+Early life

 He succeeded to his brother's titles of Earl of Carnwath and Lord Dalzell in June 1683.
 The titles have a special remainder to heirs male whatsoever bearing the Name and Arms of Dalzell, which means that they can pass to the senior heir outside of the line descending from the first holder the title, should that line become extinct.
 The heir is merely required to have the surname and Arms of Dalzell.
 There is not the requirement that the heir be of the body of the original holder.

 On Lord Carnwath's death on 7 June 1702, the line of the first Earl became extinct.
 The titles were therefore able to pass by virtue of the special remainder through collateral succession to Lord Carnwath's second cousin once removed, Sir Robert Dalzell, 3rd Baronet, the senior heir of the first Lord Dalzell.
 But for this remainder, only the Lordship would have been inherited and the Earldom would have become extinct.